-The white grape probably comes from Azerbaijan, Synonyms include Ag Chirai, Ag Shirei, Ag Umum, Bahian Chirei, Bajac Shirei, Banants, Bayanshire, Bayan Shirei, Bayan Shirey, Shirei and Spitak Khagog.
-It is believed to have come from the vicinity of the eponymous community of Bayan in the Azerbaijani Dashkasan region.
-After a second version, the origin lies in Armenia.
-The late-ripening, high-yielding vine is prone to fungal diseases and sensitive to frost, but resistant to drought, It produces white wines with moderate alcohol content.
+The white grape variety probably comes from Azerbaijan, Synonyms are Ag Chirai, Ag Shirei, Ag Üzum, Bahian Chirei, Bajac Shirei, Banants, Bayanshire, Bayan Shirei, Bayan Shirey, Shirei and Spitak Khagog.
+It probably comes from the area surrounding the eponymous Bayan community in the Dashkasan region of Azerbaijan.
+According to a second version, the origin is in Armenia.
+The late ripening, productive vine is susceptible to fungal diseases and sensitive to frost but resistant to drought, It produces white wines with a moderate alcohol content.
 The variety is also called table grape, for the production of grape juice and partly also for the distillation used by brandies.
-In 2010 were in Kazakhstan 645 hectares of vineyards showing an upward trend (Kym Anderson ).
-The variety is reportedly also in smaller quantities in Armenia.
+In 2010 were in Kazakhstan 645 hectares of vineyards with increasing tendency (Kym Anderson ).
+The variety is also said to be in smaller quantities Armenia.
 Azerbaijan.
 Kyrgyzstan.
 Tajikistan. turkmenistan and Uzbekistan grown.

-Photos: Doris Schneider, Julius Kühn Institute (JKI), Federal Research Center for Cultivated Plants,
+Images: Doris Schneider, Julius Kühn-Institut (JKI), Federal Research Center for Cultivated Plants,

 Institute for Grapevine Breeding Geilweilerhof - 76833 Siebeldingen, GERMANY